denten-books/plain-text/3-format.md

 Philosophy," Hegel writes: "The Idea is nothing but what is current with us under the name of the Universal, when this word is not taken in the sense of *formal* Universal [*formell Allgemeine*]."
 The formal universal for him is "merely a property of things," whereas Plato is concerned with the "implicitly" universal (as contrasted with explicitly, or formally universal).
-This internal "essence" and "in-and-for-itself existent" alone can claim to truth.
-Hegel
-writes: "We translate the Greek word *eidos* by 'genus' or 'species,'" but when "genus" or "species" are "seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external form" [@hegel_philosophy_1870, 250].
+This internal "essence" and "in-and-for-itself existent" lays a claim to truth alone.
+Hegel writes: "We translate the Greek word *eidos* by 'genus' or 'species,'" but when "genus" or "species" are "seized as a number of similar determinations collected by reflection from several individuals, to serve as a *mark* for the convenience of the understanding, then we have the Universal in quite an external form" [@hegel_philosophy_1870, 250].
 In other words, as soon as *eidos* is instantiated, it moves from being an ideal form into an apparent shape, as an epistemological category.

 Someone writes down "all these cats are subsumed under the category of 'feline.'"
 At this moment, the ideal of "felines" becomes an ossified and unchanging dead thing.
 For Hegel, the true ideal must continue to exist and develop in the real world.
 It is not merely a socially constructed (we would say today) category, but something that "internally distinguishes itself" while remaining "free in its infinitude and independent."
 The best I can understand this is to think about the evolutionary process that continues in the species, even as the taxonomy describing that evolution may remain tied to its fixed categories.
-New and radically different cats may come into existence---ones no longer covered by the "external mark" of being a "feline."
+New and radically different cats may come into existence---ones no longer covered by the "external mark" of being "feline."
 Yet this would only mean that the ideal of "feline" has developed past human understanding.
-Zoologists would, at that point, need simply to adjust their categories to include new forms of feline being.
+Zoologists would, at that point, need simply adjust their categories to include new forms of feline being.
 Ideal feline being moves on immediately thereafter, continuing to develop and leaving behind only the husk or a "snapshot" of what it meant to be a cat in times already past.
 For Hegel, one should not confuse that static snapshot with the animate ideal.

 Hegel's "concrete universal" therefore exists in the real, physical world.
 One way to understand this difficult concept is to think of it as capturing both *eidos* and *phantazomenōn*---or idea and appearance, both reasonably transcribed to "form" in English.
-The very word "form" in its ordinary meaning can be, in that way, somewhat a self-antonym.
+The very word "form" in its ordinary meaning can be, in that way, somewhat of a self-antonym.
 Form could mean "the visible aspect of a thing," but also the "formative" and the "essential determinate principle of a thing," and, in its more obsolete meaning, "a formula, model, type, pattern, and example."
 Form, in this dual sense, sounds a lot like Hegel's "concrete universal," encompassing the sometimes contradictory aspects of the determining and the determined.

 These notes on Hegel are not meant to present a definitive history of formalism in Western aesthetics.
 Rather, they point to series of related folds or creases in that tradition, in an arrangement that repeats throughout the vast body of literature on the topic.
-The echoes of these complications will resonate later, within the structure of the document object model, which emerges, in its stratified form, from the material affordances of screen and magnetic storage technology in the late 1960s.
-The question of textual depth then gains an extra dimension.
-Where we began with binaries of depth and surface, meaning and matter, we end with a third: the synthetic document itself that combines formula and location, shape and thought, conceit and device, where the embodied meets the ideal.
+The imprints of these complications will resonate later, within the structure of the document object model, which emerges, in its stratified form, from the material affordances of screen and magnetic storage technology in the late 1960s.

 Generations of critics, from Samuel Taylor Coleridge, W.K.
 Wimsatt, John Crowe Ransome, Theodor W. Adorno, and Hans-Georg Gadamer, to Slavoj Zižek, puzzled at